thalesIII/tabHelper/README.md

 Songbook:
-        --pdf creation and downloading with the other button --rework page numbers for this version?
+        --pdf creation and downloading with the other button --move style to the stylesheet
+            --handle pdfs larger than a page

+            --rework page numbers for this version?
             --links in table of contents?
+            --add the user's name?

     -the component PreviewPage.jsx now deals with rendering a tab as it will appear in the preview, pdf, and search results, except SongbookTitlePage.jsx, which renders the title page.